Advice and information on how to find cheap dateless private number plates, it's easy with CarReg.

 With new current style number plates like “AB55 CDB” you could choose your initials as the prefix letters - AB on our example - then maybe choose your wife’s initials (here “CDB”).

 There are many different styles to choose from, and you can make yours individual in many ways.
 Use the search box above or make your own entry level number from only £130!

-Question; How do you get private number plates?
+Question; How and where can we get one?
 Where can I buy one?

-Question; Can I buy a private plate and not use it?
+Question; Can I buy one and not use it?

-Answer; There are so many different variables which would determine a realistic price for each private number plate.
-Prices generally start (with CarReg) at £155.
+Answer; There are so many different variables which would determine a realistic price for each.
+Prices generally start (with CarReg) at £130.
 This type of number would be a make your own style which are perfect and ideal gifts.
 We also have cheap Irish cover plates from only £65.
 Prices rise when you start to look for dateless numbers and names.
 Names get more expensive the more popular the name and how clear and precise the name is on the plate.
 Shorter numbers and number one plates also become more expensive the more popular the letters.
 Single letters with number one (Example; P1) may retail around £1,000,000!